Mehdi682007/Socat-Script/README.md

 I will soon add more options and tunneling methods to the script.
 A video tutorial on how to install this tunnel will be provided below so you can follow along.

+# uninstall
-## To uninstall, simply select option 2 and confirm by typing yes to completely remove the script from the server.
+simply select option 2 and confirm by typing yes to completely remove the script from the server.